alexalayon/marvel_movies_restful_api/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/Codecademy/articles/0b631b51723fbb3cc652ef5f009082aa71916e63/images/rest_api.svg" />
 </p>
-The backend is a REST-based service interface for CRUD operations (for example GET, POST, PUT, DELETE) deployed via Google Cloud to facilitate scalable performance with our dockerized image.
-SSL deployments are facilitated through {{{Microsoft Azure and Heroku}}}.
+The backend is a REST-based service interface for CRUD operations (for example GET, POST, PUT, DELETE) deployed via GITHUB to facilitate scalable performance with our dockerized image.
 The node server interacts with Google API.
-Furthermore, our system uses a MYSQL external Cloud database (MongoDB) to securely store our community user information.
+Furthermore, our system uses a MYSQL external Cloud database and External API to securely store our community user information.
 Using the Postman, we  interact with any available HTTP endpoint, including REST-enabled database endpoints.
 Instead of querying a database directly, we are using Postman to read and write to a database via a REST API

 ## Backend